-One of the most used programming jokes is: „While there is a code, there is a bug“.
+One of the most common programming jokes is: Where there’s code, there’s a bug.
 Although experienced developers can avoid a lot of them, there will hardly ever exist software without any bugs during the production time.
-A software bug is a term that includes any kind of error, flaw or fault in a system or program that causes incorrect results or unintended behaviours.
+A software bug is a term that includes any kind of error, flaw, or fault in a system or program that causes incorrect results or unintended behaviors.

-Every change is a chance for a potential bug
+Every change is a chance for a new, potential bug

-We can all agree on one rule – the most important thing is that the bugs are detected and resolved before the project delivery.
-Some of them are minor, harmless and don't take long to resolve, while others may cause software or application to crash entirely or, even worse – to lose important data.
+We can all agree on one thing: once a bug is identified, be it large or small, the best course of action is to detect the bug and resolve it before the project delivery.
+Some of them are minor, harmless, and don't take long to resolve, while others may cause software or application to crash entirely or, even worse – to lose important data.

 So, what should you do to prevent this from happening?

 The best way to prevent problems caused by introducing new code is to perform regression tests.